2manyretries/metalnet/host/readme.md

 Refer to the Beej website and tutorials for more info on these examples. https://beej.us/guide/bgnet/
-(BTW: The Beej document states the code 'is completely free of any license restriction.')
+(Note: The Beej document states the code 'is completely free of any license restriction.')

 "talker" - UDP sender